HarveyEllis/loan-amount-example-quarkus/README.md

 ![diagram](./docs/img/Loan%20amount%20example.png)

+The project is made up of 4 modules, 2 of which are services, 1 is a client, and 1 is a library.

+There is also a set of three docker containers, 2 for running kafka (kafka and zookeeper) and 1 for a mongodb database.

 ### `core-service`

 - receives loan offer requests on a `/loan-offer` endpoint, parses them and puts them on a kafka topic, `loan-offers-in`